cwqt/site/posts/2025-10-24-the-union-building-gives-me-the-creeps.md

-U+NION (<https://liveunion.com/>) is a skyscaper presenting fully erect and piercing into the Mancunian skyline, adorned with a great neon sign glowing it's great white hue which often handily acts as the lighthouse that guides me home after my outings (since I no longer carry a smartphone).
+U+NION (<https://liveunion.com/>) is a skyscaper presenting fully erect and piercing into the Mancunian skyline, adorned with a great neon sign glowing it's great white hue - often handily acting as the lighthouse that guides me home since I no longer carry a smartphone on my outings.
 Doubly it serves many a young professional as their place of residence.

 A co-living space, gym, cafe/bar & club all rolled into one starting at 900 odd